 Home prices follow a similar pattern, rising during the seasonal peak and declining when the housing market slows down.
 So, you may have better luck finding a deal if you’re touring homes during the fall and winter.

-Also, the state of the economy can influence the housing market.
+The state of the economy can influence the housing market as well.
 Recessions typically slow down the market and cause prices to fall.
-If you’re lucky enough to have stable finances during a recession, it may be an opportunity to purchase a home on the cheap.
+If your finances are stable during a recession, it may be an opportunity to purchase a home at a more affordable price.

 How Do Seasons Influence Homebuying?